Samsar4/CEH-v10-Study-Guide/3-System-Hacking.md

     - Legion
     - John the Ripper
     - fgdump - dump SAM databases
-    - Pwdump7 - dump SAM databases; [practical lab](https://github.com/Samsar4/Ethical-Hacking-Labs/blob/master/5-System-Hacking/2-SAM-Hashes.md)
+    - Pwdump7 - dump SAM databases;
-    - Ophcrack - crack the passwords and obtain plain text passwords;[practical lab](https://github.com/Samsar4/Ethical-Hacking-Labs/blob/master/5-System-Hacking/2-SAM-Hashes.md)
+    - Ophcrack - crack the passwords and obtain plain text passwords;
     - Rainbowcrack - rainbow tables generator for password cracking

 - **CHNTPW** - chntpw is a software utility for **resetting** or **blanking local passwords used by Windows NT, 2000, XP, Vista, 7, 8, 8.1 and 10**.
 It does this by editing the SAM database where Windows stores password hashes.